jetersen/express-ipfilter/README.md

 ## Changelog

+0.4.0
+ * function `getClientIp` now uses `proxy-addr` to comply with express [behind proxies feature](http://expressjs.com/en/guide/behind-proxies.html). `allowedHeaders` removed due to the use of `proxy-addr`, since it does already parse HTTP headers *X-Forwarded-For).

 0.3.2
- * Bump the lodash version due to security concerns
+ * Bump the lodash version due to security concerns [(link)](https://nodesecurity.io/advisories/577)
- * Update lodash usage in `src/ipfulter.js` for tests to pass
+ * Update lodash usage in `src/ipfilter.js` for tests to pass

 0.3.1
  * Fixes critical bug that allowed access when ips is empty and mode == 'allow'.